Immortal215/Assignment-Notebook/README.md

 * **Shows the most urgent assignments in the list chosen!
 (3 most urgent)**
 * **Shows your current stopwatch and Pomo for easy viewing**
+> [!NOTE]
+> 🔔 *Will send notifications/alarms to you, alerting you when assignemnts are due in less than one day/hour or for pomo/break change*

 ### [⏲️ Pomo Timer](PomoTimer.swift)
 <hr>